avikkundu/MusicPlayer/README.md

 # MusicPlayer

-This is a standard replica of the windows music player with some pre loaded songs.
+This is a standard replica of the windows media player with some pre loaded songs.

 It has play,pause,next,prev,volume buttons and shuffle option.